I love making projects using reclaimed windows, this repurposed window cabinet was put together with mostly scrap bits and pieces.

 I added a piece of bead board to the back.
 Again, I glued and nailed this in place around all the edges.
 I put my clamp across showing the placement of the shelves.
 I drew a line with my carpenter's pencil to show where I should place my nails to secure the shelves.

-So, I decided to go with this smaller shelf.
+See this small shelf?
 Can you see how I intend to use it?
 As trim for the top of my cabinet.
-I use it as faux crown molding!
+I used it as faux crown molding!

-It was too long, so I cut it down.
+It was too long, so I cut it down on my miter saw.
 But!
-The tricky part is, you can’t cut the ends off.
+The tricky part is, you can't cut the ends off.
 You have to cut it in the middle.

 OOPS!
 I had it laying the wrong way when I measured it, so it ended up being too short, so I had to add a piece in the center.
 Can you see now why you can't cut off the ends?
 Those 2 pieces laying separate are part of the shelf that I cut out of the middle... they have a special job to do too.

 They become the sides of my top piece.
-To firm everything up (because of all the chopped up cuts) I added a piece of luan.
+To firm everything up (because of all the chopped up cuts) I added a piece of thin plywood.

 This is the cabinet taking shape.
 The piece of luan is glued and nailed to the top of the cabinet.
 I actually had the window on with the original outside of the window facing out.
 I even had the hinges on it.
 But, I changed my mind and decided to flip the window over.